 What are Audit Rights?
 I haven’t heard of these so far and how should I apply them?

 Another question.
-Across the board I see written "A Primary Term of X and as long there after as Oil&Gas are produced in paying quantities" or something worded similar that makes the lease automatically continue past the Primary Term.
+Across the board I see written “A Primary Term of X and as long thereafter as Oil & Gas are produced in paying quantities” or something worded similar that makes the lease automatically continue past the Primary Term.
 Is this a legal requirement?
-Meaning allowing someone to continue to hold onto the lease because it started producing or just something thats been/become customary?
+Meaning allowing someone to continue to hold onto the lease because it started producing or just something that’s been/become customary?

-Mr. Cotten, do you know of an online resource where I could view one of the "Good Forms" that you mentioned?
-I'd really like to see one or more and can understand how those are kept off record or be made really hard to find because they're not pro leesee.
-I want to create the kind of lease agreement in the manner that you mentioned IE: well structured and encouraging.
-But I also want one that lets the crooks out there know that they won't be able to take advantage.
+Mr. Cotten, do you know of an online resource where I could view one of the “Good Forms” that you mentioned?
+I’d really like to see one or more and can understand how those are kept off record or be made really hard to find because they’re not pro lessee.
+I want to create the kind of lease agreement in the manner that you mentioned i.e., well structured and encouraging.
+But I also want one that lets the crooks out there know that they won’t be able to take advantage.

 Hi all, I own working interest in about 11 acres in Doddridge.
 I know mineral rights and working rights are different.
-Antero has offered 3000.00 an acre plus 2% Overriding Royalty.
-Do I need a lease as complicated as Christine's?
+Antero has offered $3,000 an acre plus 2% Overriding Royalty.
+Do I need a lease as complicated as Christine’s?
 Also I assume it is something I should run by an attorney.

 Peter, is this to buy out your working interest?
 I would say if the productive capacity of your acres were decent that they are about $10,000 per acre light on the purchase price and the ORRI should be 5%.

-I'm not quite certain I understand what kind of interest you have, the above applies to a working interest on producing acres.
+I’m not quite certain I understand what kind of interest you have; the above applies to a working interest on producing acres.

 Can you describe your situation?
 Do you have unleased acres under a producing well?